tristanseifert/kush-os/README.md

 ## Building
 We use CMake to build everything.
 The single `CMakeLists.txt` in this directory can build the kernel, all userspace components, and tools automatically.
 You will have to select one of the toolchains to use and pass it to CMake in the `CMAKE_TOOLCHAIN_FILE` flag.

+Most likely, you're best served by setting `CMAKE_BUILD_TYPE` to `RelwithDebInfo` to produce optimized, release binaries but with debugging information.
+Especially a debug kernel will cause significant performance losses.

 ### Directory structure
+- Core: Basic system components
+    - Kernel: Code for the kush-os kernel
 - tools: Host side utilities
 - sysroot: Base directory of the OS root directory.
 Automatically built up as kernel/userspace is built.
 - toolchain: Created by the `build_toolchain.sh` script.

 ### Build Dependencies
 Build system is made with cmake, and tested to target the Ninja build system.
 You'll need also the cross compiled LLVM toolchain, and a host toolchain if the host side tools are required.
 Each of the platforms may have additional build requirements: